Last updated: March 03, 2026

 On the platform security side, Flipsnack accounts can be secured with two-factor authentication (2FA) for the team members logging in, adding an extra layer against unauthorized account access.
 Moreover, Flipsnack’s infrastructure complies with industry standards like ISO 27001 for information security management.

-All these features (SSO, 2FA, expiring links, role-based access) make Flipsnack a solution that companies can trust for sensitive content.
+All these features make Flipsnack a solution that companies can trust for sensitive content.

 Publuu offers a more basic set of privacy features appropriate for simpler needs.
 You can mark a flipbook as private and set a password on it through Publuu’s interface.
 Only people with the password can open the flipbook, while others will just see the cover.